chazix/SpotlightNow/README.md

 [![Issues](https://img.shields.io/github/issues/chazix/SpotlightNow)](https://github.com/chazix/SpotlightNow/issues)

 A reproducible ritual for keeping your Windows lock screen fresh with the latest Spotlight images.
-Fetches new images daily, archives them, and updates the lock screen using the *Personalization* and *PersonalizationCSP* registry keys.
+Fetches new images hourly, archives them, and updates the lock screen using the *Personalization* and *PersonalizationCSP* registry keys.
 Includes deduplication (via hashing) and fair rotation (least‑used image selection tracked in `image_cache.json`).

 ---